Draft response to The NHS Long Term Plan in north central London

 - Digitally-enabling primary care and outpatient care (covered within the ‘Delivering digitally-enabled care across the NHS’, ‘Fully integrated community-based health care’ and ‘Shorter waits for planned care’ sections)

-- Improving cancer outcomes (draft in development)
+- Improving cancer outcomes

 - Improving mental health outcomes

 Delivering further progress of care quality and outcomes